It was little surprise Thursday night Donte DiVincenzo get drafted 17th overall at the NBA draft by the MIlwaukee Bucks.

 The Hokies bring back seven of their top eight players, but the key for this team is going to be the development of their rising sophomore class: Alexander-Walker, Wabissa Bede, P.J.
 Horne.
 We know how good Clarke, Robinson and Blackshear are, but if those three take a step forward we could be looking at a top ten team.

-Assuming that Purifoy and Wiley don’t enter the NBA Draft, Auburn would return everyone from a team that shared the SEC regular season title with Tennessee.
+Auburn will lose Heron, who might have been their best player last season, but return everyone else from a team that won the SEC.
 Their guards are just so talented, and that was without Purifoy and Doughty.
-The health of McLemore, who suffered a dreadful ankle injury in February, will be critical, as well as the development of Chuma Okeke, especially if Wiley keeps his name in the draft.
+The health of McLemore, who suffered a dreadful ankle injury in February, will be critical, as well as the development of Chuma Okeke.
+But we saw what Pearl could do with these pieces last season, and that was with the FBI investigation hanging over their head.

 13. MICHIGAN STATE SPARTANS